Introductory Chemistry Course

 CHEM-106 Elementary Bioorganic Chemistry

 CHEM-106 is also intended (and required) solely for nursing majors.
 It is a single semester survey of relevant elementary organic and biochemistry, with strong emphasis on the latter.
-CHEM-105 is a prerequisite for CHEM-106.

 CHEM-103 and CHEM-104 General Chemistry

 This two-semester sequence is designed (and required) for science and engineering majors (see list of majors at the end of this brochure).
 CHEM-103 deals with stoichiometry, gases, liquids, solids, atomic and molecular structure, chemical reactions in solution, and properties of solutions.
 CHEM-104 covers thermodynamics, kinetics, equilibrium among gases, liquids and solids, equilibrium in solution, acids and bases, electrochemistry, and nuclear chemistry.
 Descriptive chemistry of representative elements is interspersed throughout both courses.
 Topics touched on briefly in CHEM-104 include transition elements and types and nomenclature of organic compounds.
 One year of high school chemistry is a strongly recommended prerequisite, and MATH-114 or a higher level mathematics course is a required corequisite for CHEM-103.
 CHEM-103 is a prerequisite for CHEM-104.